QuantEcon/lecture-source-py/source/rst/pandas_panel.rst

                                   columns=['Country', 'Series', 'Pay period']) realwage.head()

-To more easily filter our time series data later on, we will convert the index into a ``DateTimeIndex``
+To more easily filter our time series data, later on, we will convert the index into a ``DateTimeIndex``

 .. code-block:: python3